top of page

-As an independent group, TCC acts to provoke conversations around contemporary art practice.
+As an independent group, TCC can provoke conversations around contemporary art practice.

 We invite artists and the community at large to participate in art events designed to address topical issues.
 By using exhibitions, forums and performances, in real and virtual spaces, TCC will facilitate powerful exchanges of ideas.